← Back to blog

 Responding to Perpetrators

 When a perpetrator is also an employee, immediate termination may not always be the safest or legally compliant option.
-My approach helps organizations:
+My approach helps organisations:

 • Balance accountability with survivor safety